 - Detail the steps to setup MFA for your System Administrators, using the Salesforce Authenticator app

-- Describe a few alternatives to the Salesforce Authenticator app
+- Describe alternatives to the Salesforce Authenticator app

 These instructions are specific to products built on the Salesforce platform: Sales and Service Cloud.